vcraghe32/Pet_Food_Dispenser/README.md

 The tools that were used for this project are as follows:

 * OnShape - OnShape was used for CAD.
 OnShape was helpful because it is a cloud-based program.
-It automatically saves work to the cloud - a useful measure against data loss.
+It automatically saves work to the cloud.
+Working on the cloud is a useful measure against data loss.
 Unlike Solidworks, another CAD program, OnShape allows for collaboration at the same time.

 * PyCharm - PyCharm was used for CircuitPython.
 PyCharm is useful in that it is compatible with GitHub commits, pushes, and pulls.
 It also has spell checks, a built-in serial monitor, and can suggest code improvements.